 First Year Connections

-FYC participants live in a clustered living community focused on one of the three following topics community service (TWU Serves Connection), global perspectives (Global Perspectives Connection) or are co-participants in the SUCCESS program (SUCCESS Connection).
+FYC participants live in a clustered living community focused on one of the three following topics community service (TWU Serves), leadership (Lead Maroon) or are co-participants in the SUCCESS program.
 Upper class students, who are FYC alumna, serve as the RAs (resident assistants) and PAs (peer advisors) for the communities.
-The RAs and PAs live on the floors with FYC students in Stark or Guinn Hall, providing valuable resources and assistance to the residents in the community.
+The RAs and PAs live on the floors with FYC students in Guinn Hall, providing valuable resources and assistance to the residents in the community.

-First Year Connections are implemented through the collaboration of several departments on campus; the Center for Student Development, College of Arts and Sciences and Office of Intercultural Studies.
+First Year Connections are implemented through the collaboration of several departments on campus; the Center for Student Development Office of Diversity, Inclusion and Outreach.
 These three communities are designed to meet student’s needs in those specific areas of interest.
 Students receive the same academic support as NET students with the goal of increasing retention.
-Two communities are housed in Stark Hall and one community in Guinn Hall.
+All communities are housed in Guinn Hall.